GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You produce an unnaturally colored flame which does not seem to emit light.
 You may psychically move this flame during each movement phase up to a number of yards equal to the spell's tier.
 You may also use your reaction to move the spell a number of yards equal to the tier + your [Magic] bonus.
 The flame must remain in range of you, and you must maintain concentration on it, or it ceases to exist.

-The flame is not automatically snuffed out by water or other liquids, but can be extinquished by light.
-If it is exposed to fair light for a number of consecutive phases equal to the spell's tier- it is extinquished.
+The flame is not automatically snuffed out by water or other liquids, but can be extinguished by light.
+If it is exposed to fair light for a number of consecutive phases equal to the spell's tier- it is extinguished.
 Each phase in bright light is treated as 1d4 phases.

 If the flame is directed into an object or creature, it inflicts a fire attack.